 Where qualifying assets have been acquired or disposed of part way through the year, depreciation has been charged on a daily basis.

-For buildings, a technical assessment of the useful life of the asset is made by the Authority's Property Services Manager.
+For buildings, a technical assessment of the useful life of the asset is provided by the Authority's appointed external valuers, Savills (UK) Limited.

 For other asset-types, the following standard lives have been used to calculate depreciation amounts: